 - Blue Apron is fixed at 3 meals per week (for two people) and shipping is included for the $60.
 They also offer a family meal plan that 2 meals a week for 4, for $70.

-- Home Chef offers 10 main course choices each week plus a breakfast, and a smoothie and a fruit basket (the last two cost less).
+- Home Chef offers 10 main course choices each week plus breakfast, and a smoothie, and a fruit basket (the last two cost less).
 You can pick from any of the items and there are always at least 3 vegetarian options, plus a couple each fish, chicken, pork and beef options.
-If you want, do nothing and they will send you a auto-selection each week or go in and pick what you want.
+If you want, do nothing and they will send you an auto-selection each week or go in and pick what you want.

 - I did not order the vegetarian options from either company.
 While some of them sounded delicious, I didn’t feel the “value” was there for $10 per person and I would have liked to see more alternative proteins added like tofu.

 - One of the criticisms of all these companies is that there’s a lot of packaging, and while there’s truth there, it’s also necessary.
 You can’t just throw a bunch of meat, chicken and fish lose in a box with a bunch of vegetables and expect it to arrive safe and sound.

 - When you shop at a grocery store you put vegetables in plastic bags and meat comes wrapped and packaged so it’s not much different.